frankolson/obsidian-bujo-bullets/README.md

 When in Obsidian's reading mode, the bullets will be displayed using the following icons:
 ![BuJo Bullets icons](/docs/images/rendered-bullets.png)

+## License

+This plugin is released under the MIT license.
+See the [LICENSE](/LICENSE) file for more information.

 ## Donations

 The plugin is completely free to use, and very willingly developed and supported by Clare Macrae since May 2022.